Daily Events - 1960

 March 13

-Chuck Berry's trial for the violation of the Mann Act begins.
-Two weeks later Berry is found guilty and sentenced to five years in prison and fined $5,000.
+In a St. Louis courtroom, Chuck Berry's trial for volation of the Mann Act begins, the casew concerns the transportation of an Indian waitress from El Paso to St. Louis, After two weeks, Berry is found guility and sentenced to five years in prison and fines $5000.
 Berry immediately appeals.

 March 14

-In England, Gene Vincent and Eddie Cochran begin a week at the Empire Theatre with British rockers Billy Fury, Georgie Fame and Tony Sheridan.
-Sam Cooke begins a tour of the Caribbean with a performance at Montego Bay, Jamaica.
+Sam Cooke begins his first tour of the Caribbean tonight with a performance at Montego Bay, Jamaica.

 Mid-March

-As a result of the payola investigations, Washington calls on record companies to stop sending free promotional records to radio stations.
+As a result of the on-going payola investigation, federal officals in Washington issue an edict calling for record companies to stop sending free promotional copies of records to radio stations.
+The net result is an immediate sale bonanza for local record stores.

 March 17

-The Platters open for a week at the Olympia in Paris.
+The Platters open their week-long engagement at the Olympia Theater in Paris.

 March 18